abelsiqueira/DiceRolls.jl/docs/src/index.md

-# Dices.jl
+# DiceRolls.jl

-_A package for dealing with dices in Julia._
+_A package for dealing with dice in Julia._

 ```@contents
 Pages = ["index.md"]